TashBB/itamar/README.md

-# itamar repo for home assignment
+# Itamar repo for home assignment